 Choose between:

-You can do this by selecting the number of days you want it to be sponsored, or by selecting an end date for sponsorship.
+You can do this by selecting the number of days you want the Facebook post to be sponsored, or by selecting an end date for sponsorship.

 The amount of money you allocate will be split between the amount of time you specify for your post to be sponsored.